 The Legend of Zelda Breath of the Wild 1.5 Remix: Lon Lon Milk

 What exactly does Lon Lon Milk taste like?
 Well, you’ll just have to trust Nintendo to let you know, as that’s exactly what their hopefully inevitable next Zelda game will taste like.
 You can assume it will be a little bit like cow milk, but with its own Hyrulian twist.
 But, assumptions aren’t always correct.
 That bright white milky substance could really taste like absolutely anything at all.
 And you’ll like it.
 Because it’s Nintendo.

 Fire Emblem Switch: The Ashes of A Kingdom

-The survey results have actually already started to roll into my pager (mainly from my nan, she’s big into pagers and Fire Emblem), and this is the most likely to come to fruition entry on the list.
+The survey results have actually already started to roll into my pager (mainly from my nan, she’s big into pagers and Fire Emblem), and it’s saying that this is the most likely to come to fruition.
 Mainly because it still serves the original purpose of being absolutely disgusting.
-If being able to romance people by just standing next to them a bunch wasn’t already realistic enough for FE fans (pronounced “feh-fans”, of course), then they are sure to love being able to taste the ashes of their fallen Kingdom of Altea right before a solid gaming sesh’.
+If being able to romance people by just standing next to them a bunch wasn’t already realistic enough for FE fans (pronounced “feh-fans”), then they’re sure to love being able to taste the ashes of their fallen Kingdom of Altea right before a solid gaming sesh’.

-So addicted may they become to this taste of vengeance that the real problem may be resisting the urge to whip the cartridge out in the middle of an intense battle and have a cheeky lick.
+So addicted may they become to this taste of vengeance that the real problem may be resisting the urge to whip the cartridge out in the middle of an intense battle to taste the pain.
 The solution, FE fans?
 Time to double dip, just like you did with Fire Emblem Fates, except this time without Nintendo having to go through the hassle of actually developing multiple versions of the game.